-These easy Teriyaki Chicken Breasts, cook up easily in the oven, right along with the vegetables.
+These easy oven baked Teriyaki Chicken Breasts, bake up easily in the oven, right along with the vegetables.
 The secret is in the delicious teriyaki sauce.
 Tuck it away and use it on chicken breast or thighs, make skewers out of it, or use it on the BBQ.

 Let’s face it.
 The problem with boneless, skinless chicken breasts is that they can sometimes tend to be both dry and lacking in flavour.
 On the other hand, they are a good choice for a lean protein.
 So when it comes to chicken breasts, I tend to go for recipes that allow me to enjoy the lean, but have a little sauce and deliver big on flavour.